csinva/csinva.github.io/_notes/ml/comp_vision.md

   - instance - "find me this particular chair"
     - simple template matching can work
   - category - "find me all chairs"

+## texture

 - *texture* - non-countable stuff
   - related to material, but different
 - texture analysis - compare 2 things, see if they're made of same stuff
   - pioneered by bela julesz
   - random dot stereograms - eyes can find subtle differences in randomness if fed to different eyes
   - human vision sensitive to some difference types, but not others

-## texture synthesis

 - easy to classify textures based on v1 gabor-like features
-  - can make histogram of filter response histograms
+- can make histogram of **filter response histograms** - convolve filter with image and then treat each pixel independently
 - heeger & bergen siggraph 95 - given texture, want to make more of that texture
   - start with noise
   - match histograms of noise with each of your filter responses